FidelOdongoTech/sacco-auth-system/README.md

-# Welcome to Your Sacco Debt Management System - Authentication & Authorization!
+# Stima Sacco Debt Management System - Authentication & Authorization!

-This project is all about setting up a super secure and user-friendly authentication and authorization system for your Sacco Debt Management application.
+This is all about setting up a super secure and user-friendly authentication and authorization system for our Sacco Debt Management application.
 We're using some powerful tools here: **Keycloak** for handling all the identity magic, and **Angular** to build a slick frontend that ties it all together.

 Think of this as your ready-to-go foundation for managing who can access what in your Sacco system.
 We've baked in security, role-based access, and a clean code structure so you can hit the ground running!